RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/CalcHEP__3__6__27_8cpp.md

           " in CalcHEP.
 CalcHEP error code: " + std::to_string(error) + ".
 Please check your model files.\n");
   }

+  /// Assigns gambit value to parameter, with error-checking, for parameters that may
-  void Assign_Value(char *parameter1, char *parameter2, double value)
+  /// have two different names in CalcHEP, such as alphainv : aEWM1 (FeynRules) / aEWinv (SARAH) void Assign_Value(char *parameter1, char *parameter2, double value)
   {
     int error;